project-chip/connectedhomeip/examples/platform/nxp/k32w/k32w0/common/README.md

-Please refer to `CustomFactoryDataProvider` for a minimal example of a custom factory data provider and note that its implementation is just an example of how to integrate a custom provider into the application, while still using the default implementation provided by `FactoryDataProvider`.
+Please refer to `CustomFactoryDataProvider` for a minimal example of a custom factory data provider and note that its implementation is just an example of how to integrate a custom provider into the application, while still using the default implementation provided by `FactoryDataProviderImpl`.